-Almost all—but not all—spring century rides have been cancelled or converted into virtual events where you do a ride on your own; some are entertaining postponing their rides to the fall.
-The latter is risky because the future state of the pandemic is not easy to predict.
+Almost all—but not all—spring century rides have been cancelled or converted into virtual events where you do a ride on your own; some are entertaining postponing their rides to the fall and the result is a very dense selection of events in September and October.
+Postponing is risky because the future state of the pandemic is not easy to predict.
 Will stay-at-home orders and social distancing still be in effect in the Bay Area and will local governing bodies refuse to give out permits for large events?
 Club or organization volunteers also need to feel safe enough to be willing to staff an event involving a lot of social contact.

 The prospect of centuries during the summer is more likely than spring but that still doesn’t mean clubs are fully committing to hosting their rides.
 Despite problems with vaccine distribution approximately 2.5 million Californians, or about 6% of the state, has received at least one shot, which will provide them with at least partial protection.
 Those folks will receive their second shot within weeks if not already.
 It’s also good news that the current approved vaccines are providing some protection against the known variants such as the UK, Brazil, and South African.
 We can expect vaccinations to accelerate with more FDA approvals and the distribution system to improve with time.
 Even at the roughly current rate of about 6% per month, by end of June only about 40% of the state will be vaccinated; by end of September about 60% of the state will have been vaccinated, which is getting close to herd immunity.
 So things are looking good for fall.
 (But we thought the same last year and were blindsided by a surge in early summer.)
 The tricky one is summer: will the threat have abated enough that rides can proceed?
 These clubs and organizations have more time to ponder their future, so we may be pleasantly surprised come June with open events.